Particle size distribution analysis – guide to method selection

 Particle size and shape analyzers

-The detected size range is approximately 10 - 3,000 µm, which means that size and shape analyzers cannot provide information about nanoparticles.
+The detected size range is approximately 10 to 3,000 µm, which means that size and shape analyzers cannot provide information about nanoparticles.

-Scanning electron microscopy (SEM) is a powerful tool in particle analysis, as it provides information on the shape and size of small particles.
-Due to the higher resolution of electron microscopy compared to optical microscopy, SEM enables the detection of smaller particles.
-In addition to shape and size, SEM can provide information on the surface morphology of the particles.
+Scanning electron microscopy (SEM) is a powerful tool in particle analysis, as it provides information on the shape and size of smaller particles than analyzers based on optical microscopy.
+In addition to shape and size, SEM can provide information on surface morphology.

 Similar to shape and size analyzers, particle size is calculated from the images of the particles.
 If the analyzed material is not conductive – as is the case with most organic and biological samples – it needs to be coated with a thin layer of metal or carbon before SEM imaging.
-SEM can only be performed on dry samples.
-Dispersions and wet samples can be dried to make them suitable for SEM.
+SEM can only be performed on dry samples, but dispersions and wet samples can be dried to make them suitable for SEM.

 Sieve analysis